Jump to main content

 • Q: If I am concerned about a student, can I direct them to the Counseling Center?

 A: Yes, if you have spoken with this student, and they desire more information about how to access mental health services, please provide them with our information.
-Encourage the student to call to set up an appointment 970-351-2496 or the student can come into the Counseling Center for their initial consultation Monday – Friday between 1-4 pm.
+Encourage the student to call to set up an appointment 970-351-2496 or the student can come into the Counseling Center and make an appointment.
 Students can also access crisis services Monday-Friday 9-12 and 1-4 PM.
 They can even call our phone number (970-351-2496) after hours to talk with a crisis counselor.
 If you feel that a student is in a serious and imminent life-threatening circumstance, call 911 or UNCPD at (970) 351-2245.

 We appreciate your help in referring and bringing students to our center.
 Prior to connecting students with us, please make sure that the student is willing to seek services, as services are voluntary in nature and the student must give their consent to initiate treatment.
 Therapy is also more effective when the student is willing and ready to engage in the process of therapy.
 If you continue to feel concerned about a student and they are not willing to seek services, please see the following question: